patternfly/patternfly-elements/elements/pf-dropdown/docs/pf-dropdown.md

 The following example shows a few different states of dropdown items.
 As shown in this example, dropdown items may:

 - Use the `disabled` property to disable an item.
-- Use the `to` property to make the item a link.
+- Use the `href` property to make the item a link.

 This example also uses an `hr` to split the menu into 2 sections with a horizontal line.